Grupo Cisneros: D. Cisneros & Cia.: 1929–1953

 Grupo Cisneros was founded in 1929 in Venezuela by Diego Cisneros and his elder brother Antonio José Cisneros as a small material transport business called D. Cisneros & Cia.
 The brothers then obtained a license to operate a bus route and transformed the dump truck business into a bus business.
 In time, the Cisneros brothers created a bus line made up of 400 buses, which they sold in 1939.

 In 1939, D. Cisneros & Cia. became an exclusive franchiser for Norge, Hamilton Watch Company, and REO Truck brands in Venezuela.
 In 1940, rapid growth led to the acquisition of the exclusive license manufacture and bottling concession of Pepsi-Cola products in Venezuela, which established the company's fortune.
 In 1944, the company founded Liquid Carbonic, which produced carbon dioxide as well as other beverage products.

 In 1947, D. Cisneros & Cia. went on to represent the car maker, Studebaker, in Venezuela, and in 1952 founded Helados Club Ice Cream Company, which was later renamed Helados Tio Rico, S.A., and was known as Tio Rico ice cream, and became the country's largest ice cream maker.

 Cisneros Group of Companies: 1953–1970

 In 1953, D. Cisneros & Cia. consolidated its commercial and industrial entities under one corporate structure, which was called the Cisneros Group of Companies.

 In 1968, the company founded Gaveplast, a company that produced plastic crates and cases for retail businesses for the beer and carbonated soft drink industries in South America.

 Venevisión: 1961

 The 1958 fall of Venezuelan president Marcos Pérez Jiménez, created many economic setbacks.
-This included the sale of the then-only privately owned channel in Venezuela, TeleVisa aka Televisión Venezolana Independiente SA, which went into bankruptcy.
+This included the sale of the then-only privately owned channel in Venezuela, TeleVisa Televisión Venezolana Independiente SA, which went into bankruptcy.
 In 1960, the President of Venezuela, Rómulo Betancourt, proposed that Cisneros purchase TeleVisa.
 Cisneros purchased TeleVisa, and began airing channel 27 on February 27, 1961, resuming uninterrupted transmissions on March 1, 1961.
 Cisneros re-branded TeleVisa as Venevisión on February 27, 1961.